devkimchi/devcontainers-dotnet/README.md

     }
     ```

-1. Alternatively, you can add as many extra extensions you like, from [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/VSCode).
+1. Alternatively, you can add as many extra extensions as you like, from [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/VSCode).

 ## Options &ndash; `post-create.sh` ##